mboldrick/invoice2/Development Notes.md

 @import '~@fortawesome/fontawesome-pro/scss/solid.scss';

 - included the fas (solid), fa-lg (large) version of fa-ellipsis-v in the actions cell of the client index table.

+**2019-11-08**

+** Make a create form (copy from prior version of Invoice)
+- included creating the route, the create and store controller actions, and adding an "Add a Client" button on the index page.
+Also created a link to clients on the menu.